 Communications can be led by students as an additional opportunity for real-world learning.

 Embedded learning opens the path to true student ownership of learning.
-The Pinwheel Post—the coffee shop’s main source of communication with the world—is student-run.
-The Pinwheel Post All of the written and graphic content is created and edited by students.
+When Pinwheel Coffee wanted to share engaging digital content, Embark learners took charge and created The Pinwheel Post, an entirely student-run blog.
+Student blog – Pinwheel Coffee All of the written and graphic content is created and edited by students.
 Student web designers determine the layout of each post.
 Students on the production management team determine the blog’s publication schedule, keep writers and artists on deadline, and manage the workflow of student editors and fact-checkers.
-Finally, the blog’s editor in chief, also a student, reviews and approves each piece before it goes live—and manages the blog’s yearly budget.
+Finally, the blog’s editor-in-chief, also a student, reviews and approves each piece before it goes live—and manages the blog’s yearly budget.
 Why Embedded Learning is a Game-Changer

 The model must be committed to continuous improvement to remain authentic and learner-centered.

-Even before Embark’s inception, Great Work Inc. and the enterprises were committed to the continuous improvement of a model that was truly learner-centered and authentic.
+Even before Embark’s inception, Great Work Inc. and the enterprise were committed to the continuous improvement of a model that was truly learner-centered and authentic.
 A Journey to Radically Change the Way Business, Education, and Community Intersect A journey to radically change the way business, education, and community intersect The Embark team and its entire ecosystem is committed to the evolution of the model and, in doing so, regularly pilot ideas, reflect on data, listen to diverse perspectives, and iterate as needed.
+From a Beautiful Idea to a Living, Breathing, Learning Environment

 An integrated curricular approach and competency-based assessment are required features of the model.

-- Math – 21st Century Problem-Solving: Rooted in the foundation of problem-solving, math comes to life as learners explore budget forecasts and statistical analysis; when there is not a natural integration to the operations of the businesses, lessons are more traditional.
+- Math – 21st Century Problem-Solving: Rooted in the foundation of problem-solving, math comes to life as learners explore budget forecasts and statistical analysis; when there is no natural integration to business operations, lessons are more traditional.
 With varying levels of math through algebra, students develop deep skills and mathematical language to solve complex and real-world problems.

 - Science – Exploration and Experimentation: Science is the language behind the phenomenon of what surrounds us.
 The integration and exploration of how to actually “do science” is paramount.
-Students explore, investigate, and question rather than memorize facts as they measure, explore, and experiment with the centripetal force of a banked turn on bikes or the chemistry that makes up good coffee.
+Students explore, investigate, and question rather than memorize facts as they measure, explore, and experiment with the chemistry that makes up good coffee.

 - Humanities – The Human Experience: Focusing on the human experience is more than a traditional humanities class.
 While it entails the traditional aspects of reading, writing, and history, it is explored from a foundation of projects that are integral to the entire school experience.
 When ordering beans, learners study and get to know the history, climate, and politics of the regions they come from.
-When developing marketing, they learn about the tone, voice, and literary elements of the classics.
+When developing marketing, they learn about the literary elements of fiction.
 This affords the unique ability to truly interact with and root learning in the surrounding community.

 School culture must support students to own their learning and to show up for the community.

 Embark Education is rooted firmly in radical trust, fostering relationships, and shifting mindsets, while expanding to explore the profound potential of learner-centered education for youth and adults.
-Embark has grounded its approach in shared understanding and language around their philosophy, approach, and purpose.
-Practitioner’s Lexicon In order to establish a learner-centered culture in practice, adults refer to an adapted version of Jim Rickbaugh’s 3 Questions:
+Radically Trusting Middle Schoolers Embark has grounded its approach in shared understanding and language around their philosophy, approach, and purpose.
+Practitioner’s Lexicon In order to establish a learner-centered culture in practice, adults refer to an adapted version of Jim Rickabaugh’s 3 Questions:

 - “What am I doing that learners could do?”